PsycoStea/Pi-Zero-2W-Bad-USB/payload_commands.md

 ## `VAR <name>=<value or expression>`
 ```
 VAR $COUNT=5
-VAR $USERNAME=admin
+VAR $USERNAME="admin"
 VAR $SUM=$COUNT+10
+VAR $REMAINDER = 10 % 3
 ```

 ## `IF` / `ELSE` / `END_IF`
 ```
 VAR $COUNT=5
 IF $COUNT > 3
-  STRING Count is greater than 3
+  STRINGLN Count is greater than 3
 ELSE
-  STRING Count is not greater than 3
+  STRINGLN Count is not greater than 3
 END_IF
 ```